LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 If you haven't yet successfully downloaded the source and generated a build of LineageOS, make sure you are familiar with those steps.
 Information on doing a build is available in the build guide for [your device]({{ "/devices" | relative_url }}).

-Setup an account on [Gerrit](https://review.lineageos.org) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.
+Setup an account on [Gerrit](https://review.lineageos.org), sign the [Contributor Agreement](https://review.lineageos.org/#/settings/agreements) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.
 Then, make sure your local git username matches with your Gerrit username::

 ```
 git config --global review.review.lineageos.org.username "gerrit username"
 ```

+{% include important.html content="Gerrit ensures users have completed a valid [Contributor Agreement](https://review.lineageos.org/#/settings/agreements) prior to accepting any transferred objects, and if it is not completed, it aborts the network connection before data is sent.
+Please refer to [Gerrit Documentation](https://review.lineageos.org/Documentation/user-upload.html#_gritty_details) for additional details." %}

 If you already have SSH keys set up (e.g. for GitHub), skip the following two steps.